On a generalised form of subjective probability: Strength of a distribution function

-The case has therefore been made in this section that, if Bayesian and standard fiducial reasoning are the only allowable reasoning processes in evaluating the similarities of interest, then even when there is notable prior information about $\mu$, it may not in fact be worth taking into account this information in establishing a post-data distribution function for $\mu$, due to the detrimental effect this may have on the relative external strength of the distribution function concerned.
+The conclusion that has just been made could be interpreted as meaning that according to Definition~7, the distribution function $C(\mu\,|\,x)$ would be regarded as being externally stronger than the function $I(\mu\,|\,x)$ for values of the resolution $\lambda$ in the range of interest, i.e.\ [0.05,0.95], which in turn would imply that, according to Definition~8, the function $C(\mu\,|\,x)$ would be favoured over $I(\mu\,|\,x)$ as being the distribution function of $\mu$ after the data have been observed.
+The case has therefore been made in this section that, if Bayesian and fiducial reasoning are the only allowable reasoning processes in evaluating the similarities of interest, then even when there is notable prior information about $\mu$, it may not in fact be worth taking into account this information in establishing a post-data distribution function for $\mu$, due to the detrimental effect this may have on the relative external strength of the distribution function concerned.
+This may be considered to be somewhat of a paradox.